RealWhyKnot/VRCYTProxy/README.md

 ## Usage

-1. Download the latest release from the [GitHub Releases](https://github.com/your-username/WKYoutubeProxy/releases) page.
+1. Download the latest release from the [GitHub Releases](https://github.com/RealWhyKnot/VRCYTProxy/releases) page.
-2. Extract the `WKYoutubeProxy` folder somewhere convenient.
+2. Extract the downloaded `.zip` file somewhere convenient.
 3. Run `patcher.exe`.
 4. A console window will appear, showing the patcher's status.
 You can minimize this window.
 5. Launch VRChat and enjoy!
 The patcher will handle everything in the background.